 The Soup of the Day was alright, but nothing mind-blowing.
 The ambience was also ok, but again, nothing special.

 The next 24 hours of your 48 hours in York moves at a bit of a slower pace, which should be good for you after an action-packed first day!
+With York being one of the best places to visit in Northern England, though, you shouldn't be surprised that your first day was full on!

 First, head to Brew & Brownie for breakfast.
 Then, join a FREE Guided Walking Tour with AVG York.
-Once you're done your walking tour, stop by Spring Espresso for an afternoon tea.
+Once you're done with your walking tour, stop by Spring Espresso for an afternoon tea.
 Finally, finish with the National Railway Museum and tapas at Ambiente Tapas Fossgate for dinner.

 Let me be the first to tell you, York has wonderful breakfast/brunch and coffee places in general.
 So if you were to ask me which place has better breakfast - the Partisan or Brew & Brownie - it's pretty much a tie.